idibidiart/react-native-responsive-grid/README.md

 ### Example 2

 In the second demo, the grid folds columns in a row that has been tagged with 'wrap' prop using the, using the screen-device-depebdent `breakPoints` prop on the column.
 This means that different break points can be supplied for the different screen sizes.
+This example demonstrates how to get Row content (e.g. child Columns) to wrap at certain break points (which can be supplied per screen width)

-The following are the screen width thresholds:
+The following are the preset screen widths at which breakPoints maybe specified:

 - sm: <= 480px
 - md: > 480 and < 1024